zakenaio/pp4-interesting2/README.md

 - [Heroku](https://www.heroku.com) used for hosting the deployed back-end site.
 - [Cloudinary](https://cloudinary.com) used for online static file storage.
 - [phind](https://www.phind.com/) used for tips and trix, a great way to make progress when stuck.
+- [PyDot](https://github.com/pydot/pydot) Used for creating ERD
+- [ckEditor](https://ckeditor.com/) Userd for admin-board and more advanced content creation.

 ## Database Design